rauniyars/quest-for-an-acceptable-level-of-income-inequality/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-The scikit-learn library was used to plot the trends within the GDP per capita growth
+Initially, the sci-kit learn library was used to plot the trends within the GDP per capita growth for each country from 2012 to 2019.
+The graph showing the trends is shown below:

 <br />
 <p align="center">